 Chemical treatment was the preferred alternative identified in the Paiute Cutthroat Trout Restoration Project Final EIR/EIS.
 Rotenone is a naturally occurring chemical compound derived from the roots of tropical plants in the bean family.
-Rotenone compounds have been used for centuries by people worldwide to stun and kill fish.
+Rotenone compounds have been used for centuries, all over the world, to stun and kill fish.
 Rotenone is used successfully throughout the U.S. as a management tool to eliminate invasive fishes and restore native populations.
-The U.S. Environmental Protection Agency concluded that rotenone use for fish control does not present a threat or risk of unreasonable adverse effects to humans or the environment.
+The U.S. Environmental Protection Agency has concluded that rotenone use for fish control does not present a threat or risk of unreasonable adverse effects to humans or the environment.
 For more information on rotenone visit the American Fisheries Society Rotenone Stewardship Program.

 Following the chemical treatment project, the CDFW and its partners conducted a three-year evaluation (2016 through 2018) to ensure the treatment was successful.
 CDFW and our partners—the U.S. Fish and Wildlife Service (USFWS) and USFS begin returning PCT to Silver King Creek today—Sept.
 18, 2019.
 PCT are already colonizing restored habitat from upstream sources, but restocking will help reestablish the population more quickly.